 The tenth Guru ended the Guru lineage.
-Since that time the Sikh community, which continues the faith of Gobind Singh, is itself considered the Guru.
-Likewise, Gobind Singh proclaimed that after him the Sacred Book, the Granth Sahib, which presents the teachings of the Gurus, would itself become the Guru.
+Since that time the Sikh community, which continues the faith of Guru Gobind Singh, is itself now collectively considered the Guru.
+Furthermore, Gobind Singh proclaimed that after him the Sacred Book, the Guru Granth Sahib, which presents the teachings of the Gurus, would itself become the Guru.
 Hence, since 1708 it has been known as the Guru Granth Sahib (SR 244).
 This Scripture is largely the product of Guru Arjan, although the final version was prepared by Guru Gobind Singh.
-Gobind Singh added the works of the Gurus who were interjacent of Guru Arjan and himself.
+Gobind Singh added the works of the Gurus who were Interjacent of Guru Arjan and himself.
 Guru Arjan's edition is known as the Adi Granth or "First Book of Scriptures."
 Gobind Singh's writings are recorded in the Dasam Granth.

 Notes for Part One